Joshua Cole

 We have a limit to how much time we have.
 We have to use that time wisely.
 As a consequence, strategic laziness is essential.
 Real wisdom recommends diligence, but insight tells us that strategic laziness and strategic dilligence are the same thing: a choice about where to apply our time in order to be effective.
 So people do it and sometimes they make the inevitable mistakes.

 We can’t explore every frontier.
 We can’t push every horizon outward.
 We simply don’t have the time to do so.
-If just one step of additional information is enough to cause differing evaluation functions, it is quite obvious that extending it an infinte amount opens up the opportunity to even more divergence.
+If just one step of additional information is enough to cause differing evaluation functions, it is quite obvious that extending it an infinite amount opens up the opportunity to even more divergence.

 The code to generate the visualization, imports not included: